Daneya Esgar

-Daneya Leigh Esgar is a former Democratic member of the Colorado House of Representatives.
+Daneya Leigh Esgar is a politician who served as a county commissioner in Pueblo County, Colorado.
+Also, prior to her tenure on the county commission, she was a Democratic member of the Colorado House of Representatives.
 She represented District 46, which covered a portion of Pueblo County.
-She was first elected to her seat in 2014, succeeding Leroy Garcia.
+She was first elected to her statehouse seat in 2014, succeeding Leroy Garcia.
+Term limited, she left office in January 2023.